 “A new voice on our horizon is felt and heard with [composer] Debra Kaye” (Classical Modern Music Review).
 Her visceral music has been described as “an eclectic unfolding of creativity” (Gramophone), it ranges from lyrical to grooving, experimental to coloristic.
-Winner of three Global Music Awards, Kaye’s catalog of chamber and orchestral music, art songs, choral, and theatrical works continues to expand through her steady stream of commissions and collaborations.
+Winner of six Global Music Awards, Kaye’s catalog of chamber and orchestral music, art songs, choral, and theatrical works continues to expand through her steady stream of commissions and collaborations.

 Selected highlights and awards include commissions from the Howland Chamber Music Circle, Portland Youth Philharmonic, and Kyo-Shin-An Arts, awards from ASCAP Plus, premieres at Carnegie Hall’s Weill Recital Hall, and performances with such acclaimed artists as the Lincoln Trio and Daedalus Quartet.
 The Off-Broadway production of The Ugly Duckling, produced by Literally Alive Family Theater garnered enthusiastic notice in the New York Times in each of its three extended runs.